Knowledge-driven genomic predictions for sustainable disease resistance in wheat

 Saatzucht Donau GesmbH & CoKG, AUSTRIA

-Akdemir, D., Knox, R., & Isidro y Sánchez, J. (2020).
+Akdemir, D., Knox, R., and Isidro Y Sánchez, J. (2020).
 Combining Partially Overlapping Multi-Omics Data in Databases Using Relationship Matrices.
 Frontiers in plant science, 11, 947.